 Human rights and social justice organizations

-Muslim Link encourages submissions from community members, but strongly recommends sending in an initial “pitch” (story proposal) to the Editor-in-Chief to make sure that the article topic is something Muslim Link would be interested in publishing.
+Muslim Link encourages submissions from community members, but strongly recommends sending in an initial “pitch” (story proposal) to the Editor-in-Chief to make sure that the article topic, approach, and tone is something Muslim Link would be interested in publishing.

 Muslim Link reserves the right to reject submissions on the following basis:

-The submission does not focus on topics the paper wishes to explore
+The submission does not focus on topics the website wishes to explore

-The content or tone of the submission goes against the spirit of inclusion and respect for diversity we wish to reflect in the paper
+The content or tone of the submission goes against the spirit of inclusion and respect for diversity we wish to reflect on the website

 Respect for Diverse Readership

-Muslim Link contributors will be encouraged to write with both diverse Muslim communities, as well as other faith communities in the Ottawa-Gatineau region, in mind.
-All writing must reflect a respect for other faith communities as well as those who do not identify with a particular religion, as this diversity is part of our city.
+Muslim Link contributors will be encouraged to write with both diverse Muslim communities, as well as other faith communities in Canada, in mind.
+All writing must reflect a respect for other faith communities as well as those who do not identify with a particular religion, as this diversity is part of our country.

 Recognition of the Canadian Charter of Rights and Freedoms and Respect for the Findings of Human Rights Organizations